articblue3452/TapriBot-AI-Discord-Bot-LLaMA3-/README.md

 # 🤖 ChaiBot – AI Discord Bot (LLaMA3)

-TapriBot is an AI-powered Discord chatbot built using a local LLaMA3 model (Ollama).
+ChaiBot is an AI-powered Discord chatbot built using a local LLaMA3 model (Ollama).
 It responds like a chill tapri friend using Hinglish, with short, fun, and context-aware replies.

 ---